-The Kenyan government and private stakeholders are working hard to create a manufacturing sector that drives economic development and wealth creation
+The government and private stakeholders in Kenya are working hard to create a manufacturing sector that drives economic development and wealth creation.

 Kenya is considered the economic and financial hub of East Africa, with a robust and diverse economy based on tourism offerings, agriculture, forestry, mining and more.

 Historically, the manufacturing centre has stagnated at around 10 percent of GDP, dipping to 7.7 percent in 2018.
 However, the government and private organisations (large and small) are aware of the manufacturing sector’s role in making Kenya an industrialised and competitive economy.

 This renewed interest has resulted in plans and policies such as the Big Four Agenda, which seeks to increase the manufacturing sector’s percentage of overall GDP contribution to 15 percent by 2022.